aio-libs/aiokafka/docs/consumer.rst

    consumer yields messages in either `getmany()` or `getone()` calls.
  * The *committed position* is the last *offset* that has been stored securely.
    Should the process restart, this is the offset that the consumer will start from.
-The consumer can either `automatically commit offsets periodically`;
-   or it can choose to control this committed position `manually` by calling ``await consumer.commit()``.
+The consumer can either `automatically commit offsets periodically`, or it can choose to control this committed position `manually` by calling ``await consumer.commit()``.